JonathanPiaget/jomakub/README.md

 ## Difference from the main repository
 - firefox is the default browser
 - changed dock applications to suits my needs
-- installed other apps :
+- installed other desktop apps :
   - proton mail
   - proton vpn
   - proton pass
+- installed other terminal apps :
+  - starship
+- changed configuration :
+  - the gnome compose key is set to right control, to avoid disabling caps lock key

 ## Contributing to the documentation